simongoricar/pylinx/README.md

 ```

 You will still be asked to add the resulting path to your `PATH` variable manually.
+Uninstalling is as simple as updating `PATH` and removing the directory that was made.

 ### b) Pip install
 In cases where other methods are unavailable or fail, you can install pylinx using either